Any on-water operation requires a fleet of durable and safe vessels to make sure things run smoothly and guests are safe.

 You can be part of history by sailing with The Guppy.

 - We are looking for additional vessels to add to our fleet.
 If you know of a good ship that could suit our needs, let us know.
-You can contact us at: firstname.lastname@example.org
+You can contact our procurement department using this email : firstname.lastname@example.org